exercism/elixir/exercises/concept/remote-control-car/.docs/instructions.md

 ## 4. Display the battery percentage

-Implement the `RemoteControlCar.display_battery/1` function to return the distance as displayed on the LED display:
+Implement the `RemoteControlCar.display_battery/1` function to return the battery percentage as displayed on the LED display:

 ```elixir
 car = RemoteControlCar.new()